stevengogogo/JHMI-summerinternship/Notes/JHMI Paper Notes 20180716.md

 > [TOC]

-## Synchronization of coupling oscillator
+# Cluster synchornization in networks of coupled nonidentical dynamical system

-## Cluster synchornization in networks of coupled nonidentical dynamical system
+# Synchronization in complex networks

-## Synchronization in complex networks
+# Synchronization of coupling oscillator

-### Definition of Synchronization
+## Definition of Synchronization

 :::info
 **Synchronization**